-CHING-LEE FUKUDA is a leader of Sidley’s IP Litigation practice and co-heads the New York IP group.
-She is also a member of the firm’s Global Life Sciences Leadership Council.
+CHING-LEE FUKUDA is the head of Sidley’s IP Litigation practice in New York, and is a member of the firm’s Global Life Sciences Leadership Council.

 Ching-Lee led a damages trial team that helped secure a jury award of $155 million for Bayer against Baxalta, which was then increased to $182 million with supplemental damages and interest.
-This jury award ranks among the top 10 largest patent verdicts in Delaware.
-The case was widely reported in The New York Times, Law360, Bloomberg Law and Life Sciences Intellectual Property Review, among others, and received the 2019 LMG Life Sciences award for “Patent Impact Case of the Year.”
-The team was also selected as a “Legal Lion” by Law360.
+This jury award ranks among the top 10 largest patent verdicts in Delaware, and was affirmed by the Federal Circuit in 2021.
+The case was widely reported in The New York Times, Law360, Bloomberg Law, and Life Sciences Intellectual Property Review, among other publications, and received the 2019 LMG Life Sciences award for “Patent Impact Case of the Year.”
+The team was selected as a “Legal Lion” by Law360.
 She also helped lead a team that obtained a stunning victory in the Antares Pharma Inc. v.
 Medac Pharma Inc. case, affirmed in a precedential opinion by the Federal Circuit, which won the 2015 LMG Life Sciences award for “Patent Impact Case of the Year.”
 More recently, Ching-Lee led a team that obtained a victory for Nevro at the PTAB that voided 84% of Boston Scientific’s total damages claim in a Delaware case, and she led the appellate team for Nevro that obtained a Federal Circuit affirmance of the PTAB win.

 In addition, her wins include § 101 patent eligibility dispositions on behalf of both defendants and plaintiffs.
 Most recently, Ching-Lee led an appellate team on behalf of BioTelemetry (CardioNet) that convinced the Federal Circuit to issue a precedential opinion (Judges Stoll, Plager and Dyk) reversing a Massachusetts decision and upholding the eligibility of a cardiac monitoring patent.
-The decision was widely reported in Law360, Law.com and The National Law Review, among others, and received the 2020 LMG Life Sciences award for “Patent Impact Case of the Year.”
+The decision was widely reported in Law360, Law.com and The National Law Review, among other sources, and received the 2020 LMG Life Sciences award for “Patent Impact Case of the Year.”
 One of her summary judgment arguments also helped shape an invalidity ruling that was affirmed by the Federal Circuit during the early days of modern-day § 101 jurisprudence.